-Leading Market Position - We believe we are one of the two largest service center operators in Canada based on revenues.
-Our 47 Canadian service centers serve a broad base of customers across all regions of Canada.
+Leading Market Position

+We believe we are the largest service center operator in Canada based on revenues and among the top five service center operators in North America.
+Our 45 Canadian service centers serve a broad base of customers across all regions of Canada, and we have 23 locations in the U.S. which support our strong and growing presence in the U.S. Midwest and South.
 Our geographic presence, large volume and leading market position enable us to successfully source steel at competitive prices.
-Our oilfield stores in Canada and the U.S. are strategically located close to the customers that they serve.
+Our 46 energy field stores in Canada and 14 in the U.S. are strategically located close to the customers that they serve in the oil and gas basins in North America.

-Strong Supplier Relationships and Unique Market Insight - We are one of the largest purchasers of steel in North America and have well-established relationships with North America's steel producers, which enable us to ensure multiple sources for steel products and services.
+Strong Supplier Relationships and Unique Market Insight

+We are one of the largest purchasers of steel in North America and have well-established relationships with North America's steel producers, which enable us to ensure multiple sources for steel products and services.
 We believe that our steel distributors operation is one of the largest independent steel importers in North America.
-Our steel distributors purchase steel from international sources when a particular product is in short supply domestically or when North American mills do not produce the particular product which allows us to augment our product lines at our metals service centers when product is not available or in limited supply.
+Our steel distributors purchase steel from international sources when a particular product is in short supply domestically or when North American mills do not produce certain products which allows us to augment our product lines at our metals service centers when product is not available or in limited supply.
 This diversification of supply enables us to monitor global steel supply and assess its impact on steel demand and pricing trends.
 This timely access to market information and global outlook allows us to proactively manage inventory levels and prices in our metals service center operations.